Report on the 17th German International Ethnographic Film Festival

 May 8th - May 12th, 2024

-The festival is founding member of CAFFE - Coordinating Anthropological Film Festivals in Europe.
+The festival is a founding member of CAFFE - Coordinating Anthropological Film Festivals in Europe.

-The Festival Programme, was composed by an international selection committee, including former and new members.
-More than 450 media had been submitted.
-63 films were selected, 20 for the student category, 28 for the main festival and 15 which were screened only online..
+The Festival Programme was put together by an international selection committee, including both former and new members.
+Over 450 films and multimedia productions were submitted.
+A total of 63 films were selected, 20 for the student category, 28 for the main festival and 15 that were only screened online.

 The festival began with the student competition, in which 20 films took part.
-The Student Award and the Manfred Krüger Award were decided by a three-member international jury each.
+The Student Award and the Manfred Krüger Award were each decided by a three-member international jury.

-Beside the presentation of new productions the festival had various main topics: "Living in the Margins", "Creating Belonging", "Coping with Political Constraints", "Coping with Personal Fate", "Filmmaking Styles", "Struggling with Environmental Crisis", "Fragments of Memory", "Gender Resilience", "Post-colonial Ex", "Performing Traditionperiments", "Working with Virtual Reality", "Performing Tradition", "Iranian Women Struggeling", "Revolution for Life", "Last Refuge", "Traumatic Experiences", "Living in Mexico", and "Preserving Culture".
+In addition to the presentation of new productions, the festival focused on various main topics: "Living in the Margins", "Creating Belonging", "Coping with Political Constraints", "Coping with Personal Fate", "Filmmaking Styles", "Struggling with Environmental Crisis", "Fragments of Memory", "Gender Resilience", "Post-colonial Experiments", "Working with Virtual Reality", "Performing Tradition", "Iranian Women Struggling", "Revolution for Life", "Last Refuge", "Traumatic Experiences", "Living in Mexico", and "Preserving Culture".

-The subject of memories was dealt with in several films and there were repeated discussions about how memories can be portrayed in film.
+The subject of memory was addressed in several films, and there were repeated discussions about how memories can be portrayed in film.

 GIEFF Student Award 2024 Ceremony

-The event started with a guided tour through the Museum Forum Wissen.
+The event started with a guided tour of the Forum Wissen museum.

 Thanks to all

-Robert Scheck started the ceremony with many thanks to the visitors, the filmmakers, the moderators, the technical team and the interns.
+Robert Scheck opened the ceremony with a thank you note to the visitors, filmmakers, moderators, technical team and interns.

 Special Recognition

-GIEFF has decided to give Metje Postma a special recognition.
+GIEFF decided to give special recognition to Metje Postma.

-She has also supported the festival in various ways from the very beginning of GIEFF.
+Metje has also supported the festival in various ways since its very beginning.

 We thank her warmly.